 Forms of Arthritis – Rheumatoid arthritis (RA) is an autoimmune disorder that sends your body’s defenses against the cartilage of your joints.
 Any joint can become affected, including those in the ankle and foot.
 Another kind of arthritis, gout, involves a painful buildup of sharp uric acid crystals within a joint, and most often attacks the base of the big toe.

 The above is just a sampler platter; there are further causes of arch and heel pain that exist.
 When we identify a cause, we first attempt to treat it conservatively using treatments such as custom orthotics, physical therapy, and medications.
 If those don’t work, however, it is possible that surgery might become a consideration.
 It all depends on your individual case, lifestyle, and needs.

 Don’t wait any longer to take care of your pain.
-Give Family Foot & Ankle Care of Jasper a call at (812) 481-7200 to schedule an appointment at our office next to Memorial Hospital.
+Give Family Foot & Ankle Care of Jasper a call at (812) 481-7200 to schedule an appointment at our office across from IGA.

 Address 695 W. 2nd Street, Suite C, Jasper, Indiana 47546